 Antonio laughs bitterly.
 "The lady Portia dislikes my way of playing lord, especially with Bassanio.
 And as she now holds Bassanio's purse strings, it makes very little difference what either of us wants."

 "I feel for thee," I say sarcastically.
 "Losing thy whore."

-"Well, I suppose that makes thee the whore, then.
-Wilt thou raise thy rates now that Bassanio is not required to borrow ducats from me?"
-I know perfectly well that no coin changed hands when Antonio and Bassanio took to bed, but I was enjoying tormenting my enemy.
+"Oh, he is not thy whore?
+I suppose that makes you his, then.
+Wilt thou raise thy rates, now that Bassanio has all the coin he could want?"
+I know perfectly well that not a ducat changed hands when Antonio and Bassanio took to bed, but I am enjoying tormenting my enemy.